 - The chorus must be able to attend and participate in the entire convention activities described here, arriving on Monday and departing on Sunday.

 - Each varsity chorus will be adjudicated on three songs.
 Two of the three songs must be contestable by BHS Contest and Judging (hereinafter C&J) standards (refer to the Suggested Song List, or contact the BHS with questions).
 The third selection can be any song sung a cappella with any number of voice parts, may be in a foreign language, and vocal percussion is permitted.
 No instrumentation is allowed for any of the three song selections.
-Certified BHS judges will be adjudicating according to BHS C&J rules (with allowances for the third selection.)
+Certified BHS judges will adjudicate under Festival rating system, with allowances for the third selection.

 - Singers may NOT sing with more than one Varsity chorus.